PrincetonUniversity/PsyNeuLink/_sources/index.rst.txt

 In contrast, the focus in designing and implementing PsyNeuLink has been to make it as flexible and easy to use as possible, with the ability to integrate components constructed in other packages (including some of the ones listed above) into a single functioning system.
 These are characteristics that are often (at least in the initial stages of development) in tension with efficiency (think:  interpreted vs. compiled).
-Two priorities for continued development are the acceleration of PsyNeuLink, using just-in-time compilation methods, parallelization and adaptation to FPGA hardware; and the implementation of a graphic interface for the construction of models and realtime display of their execution.
+Three priorities for continued development are the acceleration of PsyNeuLink, using just-in-time compilation methods, parallelization and adaptation to FPGA hardware; integration of tools for model analysis (such as those implemented in HDDM); and the implementation of a graphic interface for the construction of models and realtime display of their execution.

 .. _Overview: